arunofhyd/OmniSearch/latest_native.md

 				tell application (path to frontmost application as text) set regionChoice to choose from list numberedRegions with prompt ("Select Region:" & return) default items {item 1 of numberedRegions} with title "OmniSearch" if regionChoice is not false then
-						-- Logic-based index lookup to prevent "1 goes to 10" glitch set chosenString to item 1 of regionChoice repeat with i from 1 to count of numberedRegions if item i of numberedRegions is chosenString then
+						set chosenString to item 1 of regionChoice repeat with i from 1 to count of numberedRegions if item i of numberedRegions is chosenString then